Carl Johnson (Grand Theft Auto): Concept and design

+Young Maylay (pictured in 2026) voiced and served as the likeness for CJ.

-CJ has over 7,700 lines of dialogue in Grand Theft Auto: San Andreas: more than 3,500 in cutscenes, and over 4,200 in the open world.
+Carl "CJ" Johnson has over 7,700 lines of dialogue in Grand Theft Auto: San Andreas: more than 3,500 in cutscenes, and over 4,200 in the open world.
 Executive producer Sam Houser sought an unknown actor for CJ as he found Ray Liotta's performance as Tommy Vercetti in Vice City "conflicting"; he opted to cast celebrities in secondary roles.
-Rockstar asked Young Maylay to audition after overhearing him speak with co-writer DJ Pooh.
+Developer Rockstar North asked Young Maylay to audition after overhearing him speak with co-writer DJ Pooh.
 He auditioned in Los Angeles; for one audition, he read parts of the script for Menace II Society (1993).
 He was cast in the role, his first acting performance, a few weeks after auditioning, and recorded for about a month in New York City.
 He felt the developers gave him freedom to insert his own personality into CJ.
 Houser felt Maylay's obscurity in the industry made CJ feel "very, very human".

-The team aimed for CJ to be "the most human" character they had developed, ensuring he had "the most intense story around him" to allow players to identify.
+The team aimed for CJ to be "the most human" character they had developed, ensuring he had "the most intense story around him" to allow the player to identify with him.
 DJ Pooh compared CJ to rapper and actor Tupac Shakur in that he is "fiercely dedicated" to his family but becomes "cold-blooded" when necessary.
-CJ's physical appearance is modelled on Maylay.
+CJ's physical appearance was modelled after Maylay.
 He said he was influenced by his own life when portraying the character: "I put Maylay on CJ.
 I make him as much me as I can, without too much changing of the script".

 San Andreas introduced role-playing elements to customize CJ's accessories, clothing, hairstyles, and tattoos.
 Balancing food and physical activity impacts CJ's appearance and physical attributes; eating and exercising maintains health.
 The team felt that the ability to adjust CJ's weight helped the player to feel as though their actions could have consequences in the game.
-Dan Houser felt CJ's customizability allowed players to better connect with the characters.
+Dan Houser felt CJ's customizability allowed the player to better connect with the character.
 Maylay recorded several variations of different lines in consideration of CJ's weight fluctuations.